x

 Pros: Ceramic tile is low maintenance, durable, water, and stain-resistant, and you can find cost-effective options.
 There are also endless design options around color, pattern, texture, design, etc.

 Cons: Some ceramic tile options can be very expensive.
-Tile is also very slippery and unforgiving, and without heated floors, it can be very cold.
-The installation is labor intensive and maintenance leaves grout needing to be resealed every few years.
+Ceramic tile can be very slippery and unforgiving, and without heated floors, it can be very cold.
+The installation is labor intensive, and maintenance leaves grout needing to be resealed every few years.

 Natural Hardwood Flooring